jack-champagne/jackchampagne.com/content/blog.md

 # The Fibonnaci Numbers

-For the uninitiated, the Fibonnaci numbers are a set of numbers that are recusively defined by the following formula
+There is a simple mathematical relationship that can be found intimately in many parts of nature and seemingly unrelated bits of math.
+This simple relationship and its emergent properties can be related to the geometry of pentagons, spirals in plants, and weather phenonmena like hurricanes.
+For the uninitiated, the Fibonnaci numbers are a set of numbers that are *recusively defined* meaning that the next number in the sequence can be found using the previous numbers.
+I first stumbled upon this mathematical gem many years ago in a Youtube video (see below) by [Vihart](https://www.youtube.com/user/Vihart).

+<p style="text-align:center"><iframe width="500" height="375" src="https://www.youtube.com/embed/ahXIMUkSXX0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

+For this fibonnaci numbers, we use the following formula to find the next number in the sequence with the starting numbers \\( F_0 = 0, \quad F_1 = 1 \\).

 \\[ F_{n+2} = F_{n+1} + F_n \\]

-And we have the starting numbers \\( F_0 = 0, \quad F_1 = 1 \\).
-From this, many beautiful and surprising relationships can be created.
-Nature and other seemingly unrelated bits of math in general reveal themselves to have intimate relationships with this simple relation.

-<p style="text-align:center"><iframe width="500" height="375" src="https://www.youtube.com/embed/ahXIMUkSXX0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-This three video series by Vihart I remember watching very young.
-I was entranced by the beauty and the elegance between the math and nature.

 Writing out the first few numbers, we have something like \\( 0, 1, 1, 2, 3, 5, 8, 23, \dots \\) and so on.
 If theres one thing that mathematicians love, it is generalizations and closed forms.
 In its current state, finding the n-th fibonnaci number \\( F_n \\) requires us to calculate \\( F_{n-1} \\) which requires us to calculate \\( F_{n-2} \\) which requires us to.... and so on.
 Finding the 100000th fibonnaci number sounds like something that will take forever.
 What if there was a better way?
 Using a little bit of linear algebra, we can show that there *is* a better way.
+If you aren't too familiar with linear algebra, don't worry about this part, it is just a derivation of a well known attribute of the fibonnaci sequence.

+What we will do in this next part is do a matrix diagonalization.
+But not to worry!
+In essence, we will find a way to calculate the n-th fibonnaci number without having to calculate all the previous numbers.

-First let's set up the equations we have and what we know is true.
+First let's set up two equations we have and what we know is true.
 \\[ \begin{aligned}
 F_{n+2} &= F_{n+1} + F_{n} \\\\
 F_{n+1} &= F_{n+1}